WestDRI/wgpages/content/chapel-gpu.md

 ```

 In this mode there are some restrictions, e.g. data movement between the device and the host will not be
-captured (as there are no data moved!), and some parallel reductions might not be available in this mode
+captured (as there are no data moved!), some parallel reductions might not be available in this mode (to be
-(reportedly, to be confirmed).
-All GPU kernels will be launched on the CPU, and you can even use some of the
+confirmed), and the GPU kernel breakdown might be different.
+Still, all GPU kernels will be launched on the
-Chapel's diagnostic features in this mode, e.g. the `@assertOnGpu` attribute will fail at compile time for
+CPU, and you can even use some of the Chapel's diagnostic features in this mode, e.g. `@assertOnGpu` and
-ineligible loops.
+`@gpu.assertEligible` attributes will fail at compile time for ineligible loops.

 <!-- ```sh -->
 <!-- cedar -->